Mo6x/Task-Queue/README.md

 ```

 ### Using PM2 for Production
-Install PM2 globally and start the app:
+Install PM2 or Yarn globally and start the app:
 ```sh
 npm install -g pm2
 npm run build